William Wilberforce was buried in the north transept of Westminster Abbey on 3rd August 1833.

 In 1825 he married Barbara Ann, daughter of Isaac Spooner.
-Their sons were William, Robert, Samuel (who was briefly Dean of Westminster in 1845) and Henry but his two daughters pre-deceased him.
+She was buried in the family vault at East Farleigh in Kent.
+Their sons were William, Robert, Samuel (who was briefly Dean of Westminster in 1845) and Henry, but his two daughters, Barbara and Elizabeth, pre-deceased him.

 TO THE MEMORY OF WILLIAM WILBERFORCE (BORN IN HULL AUGUST 24th 1759, DIED IN LONDON JULY 29th 1833;) FOR NEARLY HALF A CENTURY A MEMBER OF THE HOUSE OF COMMONS, AND, FOR SIX PARLIAMENTS DURING THAT PERIOD, ONE OF THE TWO REPRESENTATIVES FOR YORKSHIRE.
 IN AN AGE AND COUNTRY FERTILE IN GREAT AND GOOD MEN, HE WAS AMONG THE FOREMOST OF THOSE WHO FIXED THE CHARACTER OF THEIR TIMES; BECAUSE TO HIGH AND VARIOUS TALENTS, TO WARM BENEVOLENCE, AND TO UNIVERSAL CANDOUR, HE ADDED THE ABIDING ELOQUENCE OF A CHRISTIAN LIFE.
 EMINENT AS HE WAS IN EVERY DEPARTMENT OF PUBLIC LABOUR, AND A LEADER IN EVERY WORK OF CHARITY, WHETHER TO RELIEVE THE TEMPORAL OR THE SPIRITUAL WANTS OF HIS FELLOW-MEN, HIS NAME WILL EVER BE SPECIALLY IDENTIFIED WITH THOSE EXERTIONS WHICH, BY THE BLESSING OF GOD, REMOVED FROM ENGLAND THE GUILT OF THE AFRICAN SLAVE TRADE, AND PREPARED THE WAY FOR THE ABOLITION OF SLAVERY IN EVERY COLONY OF THE EMPIRE: IN THE PROSECUTION OF THESE OBJECTS HE RELIED, NOT IN VAIN, ON GOD; BUT IN THE PROGRESS HE WAS CALLED TO ENDURE GREAT OBLOQUY AND GREAT OPPOSITION: HE OUTLIVED, HOWEVER, ALL ENMITY; AND IN THE EVENING OF HIS DAYS, WITHDREW FROM PUBLIC LIFE AND PUBLIC OBSERVATION TO THE BOSOM OF HIS FAMILY.
 YET HE DIED NOT UNNOTICED OR FORGOTTEN BY HIS COUNTRY: THE PEERS AND COMMONS OF ENGLAND, WITH THE LORD CHANCELLOR AND THE SPEAKER AT THEIR HEAD, IN SOLEMN PROCESSION FROM THEIR RESPECTIVE HOUSES, CARRIED HIM TO HIS FITTING PLACE AMONG THE MIGHTY DEAD AROUND, HERE TO REPOSE: TILL, THROUGH THE MERITS OF JESUS CHRIST, HIS ONLY REDEEMER AND SAVIOUR, (WHOM, IN HIS LIFE AND IN HIS WRITINGS HE HAD DESIRED TO GLORIFY,) HE SHALL RISE IN THE RESURRECTION OF THE JUST.

-The Wilberforce family helped restore the Islip Chapel in the Abbey and a plaque, with the family arms of an eagle displayed, is in the lower Islip Chapel and reads:
+The Wilberforce family helped restore the Islip Chapel in the Abbey and an inscription, with the family arms of an eagle displayed, is on the wall in the lower Islip Chapel and reads:

 In grateful memory of three generations of the family of WILBERFORCE.
 William the Emancipator - who is buried in the Abbey.
 Samuel, Dean of Westminster afterwards the great Bishop of Oxford & Winchester, Basil, Canon and Archdeacon of this Collegiate Church.
 Their kinsmen have helped to restore this Chapel to the worship of God - 1940.
 Grant them O Lord Eternal Peace

 Samuel was born in 1805 and educated at Oxford.
-He married Emily Sargent and they had four sons and one daughter who survived infancy.
-In 1839 he was appointed Archdeacon of Surrey and was Sub Almoner to the Queen.
+He married Emily Sargent (1807-1841) whose father was rector at Lavington in Sussex.
+They had four sons and one daughter who survived infancy.
+Son Ernest (died 1907) became Bishop of Chichester.
+In 1839 Samuel was appointed Archdeacon of Surrey and was Sub Almoner to the Queen.
 Just after his appointment as Dean of Westminster he was offered the Bishopric of Oxford and later he was Bishop of Winchester.
-He was buried in 1873 with his wife in Lavington churchyard.
-Two oil paintings of him hang in the Deanery at Westminster.
+He was killed in a riding accident on 19th July 1873 and was buried with his wife in Lavington churchyard.
+Two paintings of him hang in the Deanery at Westminster.

 Basil was a son of Samuel and his wife Emily.
 He was Canon of Westminster from 1894-1916 and lies buried in the north cloister of the Abbey.
 The inscription on his gravestone reads: